-Senators are responsible for the passing of GSG business and events.
+- Senators are responsible for the passing of GSG business and events onto their constituents.

-Senators shall serve on at least one GSG Standing, Ad Hoc, or University Committee.
+- Senators shall serve on at least one GSG Standing, Ad Hoc, or University Committee.
 The Executive Committee will facilitate or appoint committee placement.
 Senators shall familiarize themselves with the GSG Constitution, Bylaws, Standing Rules, and parliamentary procedures.
-Questions concerning responsibilities of the Senators should be directed at the Vice President.

 You represent your department in the GSG Senate.
-Like any other governmental body, you should bring concerns that your constituents have to the attention of the GSG Senate and officers and return to your department/program with highlights from the Senate meeting.
+Like any other governmental body, you should bring concerns that your constituents have to the attention of the GSG Senate.
+You should then return to your department/program with highlights from the Senate meeting.
 If you are unable to attain a list of your constituents e-mails, you may ask the front desk of the Graduate School for help.

-You are expected to attend the GSG Senate meetings held every other Wednesday at 12:00pm in the large conference room of the Gradute School (room 57) – make sure you sign the attendance sheet each meeting.
-Meeting usually last under an hour (feel free to bring your lunch).
+You are expected to attend the GSG Senate meetings held every other Monday at 12:00pm on Zoom.
+Meetings usually last under an hour (feel free to bring your lunch).
 If you cannot make a meeting, send a proxy in your place.
 It is important to represent your department at all meetings during the school year in order to stay qualified for grants.
 For more information on grants, please visit the grants webpage.

 You must serve on at least one committee.
-During the first few weeks, the Secretary will be announcing committee vacancies.
+During the first few meetings, the Secretary will be announcing committee vacancies.
 Please sign up for one early – or you may be placed in an undesirable committee.
 If you have any questions regarding committees please contact the Secretary.

 How should I report back to my department?

-Any way you like.
-Here are some common practices.
-Keep brief notes on the meeting.
-Send out an email to all graduate students in your department/program highlighting the key facts – like this:
+Keep brief notes on the meeting, you can then send out an email to all graduate students in your department/program highlighting the key facts – for example:

 The GSG met again today.
 The officers seem really cool.
 They will be giving out $25,000 in grants this semester.
 The deadline for grants is October 15th.
 The Health Insurance Committee is looking for new volunteers.
 See me, your friendly department GSG Senator, for more details on today’s meeting.